Montana Department of Environmental Quality About Us Permitting & Operator Assistance Public Participation

 • DEQ applied for and received early administrative/program planning funds in October of 2023.

 Rebate qualification is based on Area Median Income (AMI).
-The Home Efficiency Rebate Program amounts are tiered based on the percentage of whole-house energy savings realized and whether your gross household income falls above or below 80% AMI.
+The HOMES Rebate Program amounts are tiered based on the percentage of whole-house energy savings realized and whether your gross household income falls above or below 80% AMI.
 Rebate eligible equipment and materials must meet certain efficiency standards and incentives can be utilized for single-family, multi-family, and manufactured housing.

 Rebate Qualification is based on Area Median Income (AMI).
 The Home Electrification and Appliance Rebate Program rebates are tiered based on your gross household income with higher incentives available below 80% AMI and slightly reduced incentives available between 80-150% AMI; eligibility is capped at 150% AMI.
 Rebate eligible appliances and equipment must meet certain efficiency standards and can be utilized for single-family, multi-family, and manufactured housing.